CoopersDigitalProduction/bruno-mikoski/README.md

 1. Navigate to the project's subfolder in `/content/works`
 2. Edit the `index.md` file to update text content or parameters
 3. Replace or add images as needed
+4. To feature a project on the homepage, set `featured: true` in the front matter

 ### Deleting a Works Item
 1. Remove the project's subfolder from `/content/works`

+### Featured Projects
+- The homepage now displays the 6 most recent featured projects
+- To feature a project, add `featured: true` to its `index.md` front matter
+- If fewer than 6 projects are marked as featured, the remaining slots will be filled with the most recent non-featured projects

 ## Key File Locations